aldebaran/qibuild/doc/source/hacking/design/python/overviews/parsing_manifests.rst

 ``qisrc.sync.clone_project``, then reset it to the branch the user asked us.

-We then mark the project has beeing a manifest project, so that ``qisrc sync`` called later can now where to find the manifest XML file
+We then mark the project has being a manifest project, so that ``qisrc sync`` called later can now where to find the manifest XML file